Async actions

 }

-This action can be dispatched elsewhere like this:
+This async action can be dispatched just like a sync action:

 Note: While the